trustfractal/registry-deployer/README.md

 ___
 Fractal's DID Registry enables you to verify the credentials associated with a wallet address in your smart contract (on-chain) or in your dApp.
 The DID Registry is a smart contract that contains two public methods your dApp and smart contract can call to verify a credential.
 Registries are deployed on Karura, Avalanche, Gnosis (soon),  Aurora (soon) and Polygon.
 Registries will be deployed on other chains on a demand basis.

 In order to verify a credential, you call `getFractalId()` to get a `fractalId` associated with a wallet address.
 Every `fractalId` in the DID Registry corresponds to a unique human.
 You call `isUserInList()` to determine whether a fractalId exists in one of the Registry's maintained lists.
-Lists are currently maintained for KYC level and FATF list presence.
+Only client-specific lists are currently maintained.

 1. Users connect their wallet.
 2. Look up their KYC status of their address in the DID Registry.